 - I-901 SEVIS fee receipt

 - U.S. address of where you will stay when arriving in Sacramento

-- The IEP welcome letter included with this pre-arrival packet
+- The welcome letter included with your pre-arrival packet

 - Cash and travelers checks in U.S. dollars (we don’t recommend bringing more than $200-400 in cash)

-Students are required to report to school no later than the program start date noted on their current I-20.
+You are required to report to school on the program start date noted on your current I-20.

 Do I have to attend orientation?

 Yes, orientation is mandatory for all new ELI students.